cryptosharks131/lndg/README.md

 8. `-d` or `--docker` - Single option for docker container setup (supervisord + whitenoise) - default: `False`
 9. `-dx` or `--debug` - Setup the django site in debug mode - default: `False`
 10. `-pw` or `--adminpw` Setup a custom admin password - default: `Randomized`

+### Using A Webserver
+You can serve the dashboard at all times using a webserver instead of the development server.
+Using a webserver will serve your static files and installing whitenoise is not required when running in this manner.
+Any webserver can be used to host the site if configured properly.
+A bash script has been included to help aide in the setup of a nginx webserver. `sudo bash nginx.sh`

 ## Key Features
 ### API Backend